 Let's create a new contact information management web app.
 An application contains one or more modules, different parts of the application can be encapsulated in a module .
 A module is where you design the data model, implement the logic, and design the UI of your applications.

 In Service Studio, create a new web app called ContactPortal and then create a new module for the application.

 Create a Database Table from an Excel File

 OutSystems stores your application data in a relational database.
 This means that the first step in creating an application is defining the data model.

 To do this in our example we'll use a sample Excel file that already contains the following contact information:

-In the Development Environment, open the Data tab on the top right-hand corner, right-click the Entities folder, choose Import Entities from Excel..., and select the sample file
+In Service Studio, open the Data tab on the top right-hand corner, right-click the Entities folder, choose Import Entities from Excel..., and select the sample file

 Contacts.xlsx available by default in the directory

 When importing an Excel file, OutSystems creates a database table (called an Entity in OutSystems) with the necessary columns (called Attributes in OutSystems) to store the data in the database.